 Kerosene-Based Turbine Fuel

-Optimized molecular composition for turbine combustion and ignition stability.
+Optimized hydrocarbon chain length for turbine combustion

 High Flash Point (~38°C)